Ivi logo mobile

 1) What cars can I register in California?

-A - We are now able to bring cars into California compliance.
-More information - http://toprankjdm.com/California
+A - We are now able to bring certain cars into California emissions compliance.
+More information: http://toprankjdm.com/California

-California has its own EPA, called the ARB(Air Resources Board) often called the California Air Resources Board.
+California has its own EPA, called the ARB (Air Resources Board), often called the California Air Resources Board.
 The ARB sets California requirements.
 California is the only state to be able to set its own emissions standards, separate from the Federal EPA.
-So in the case of imported (direct import) vehicles over 21 years old, while they are Federally legal to import, the ARB controls the registration of vehicles though the California DMV.
+So in the case of imported (direct import) vehicles over 21 years old, while they may be Federally legal to import, the ARB controls the registration of vehicles through the California DMV.
 This makes this a difficult question to answer unless you go through all the questions below.

 2) What are direct import vehicles?